 Workload: Preliminary work: between 30 minutes and 1 hour, workshop: 3 x 4 hours, homework: between 1 - 3 hours

 Participation fee: CHF 120

-Format and language: Online or on site in Davos.
+Format and language: ONLINE.
 The workshops will be given in English.

 Sina Henrichs has broad professional experience in implementation and development of project outlines in the academic environment.
 She holds a doctorate in Molecular Biology from the University of Zurich as well as an MBA in Academic Management form the University of Basel.
 Sina Henrichs combines her extensive research experience in the life sciences and in-depth understanding of process development and project management to provide interactive and professional training experiences.
 She implemented the Graduate Center GRACE, the professional platform for doctoral candidates and postdocs at the University of Basel and is founder of Manage Science (www.managescience.ch).
 Since 2018, Sina is working as a Project Manager in Davos.